Soc 001 - Introduction to Sociology » Fall 2019 » Exam 1

 C. Dr. Zalewski is advocating social inequality by maintaining different standards than other faculty.

-D. Dr. Zalewski has set up a system of academic social stratification.
+D. Dr. Zalewski has created a strong sense of social structure in her classroom.

 Question #33